 On March 29, 2007, our Board of Directors (the "Board") approved a stock repurchase program to acquire up to one million shares of our outstanding common stock.
 As of December 31, 2008, the Board approved extensions of the program to cover an additional 2.9 million shares.
 During the first quarter of 2009, the Board approved an extension of the program to cover an additional 0.5 million shares.
-Since the inception of the repurchase program, the Board has approved 4.4 million shares to be repurchased.
+During the third quarter of 2009, the Board approved an extension of the program to cover an additional 0.5 million shares.
+Since the inception of the repurchase program, the Board has approved 4.9 million shares to be repurchased.

 The share repurchases will be made from time to time at our discretion in the open market or privately negotiated transactions as permitted by securities laws and other legal requirements, and subject to market conditions and other factors.
 The Board may modify, suspend, extend or terminate the program at any time.
-We repurchased 203,200 shares for the three months ended March 31, 2009, at an average price of \$9.57 per share.
-We have repurchased a cumulative total of 3.4 million shares as of March 31, 2009, at an average price of \$11.33 per share.
+We repurchased 843,700 shares during the nine months ended September 30, 2009, at an average price of \$9.94 per share.
+Since the inception of the program, we have repurchased a cumulative total of 4.0 million shares as of September 30, 2009, at an average price of \$11.12 per share.